Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Underglaze Decals and Transfers consist of underglaze colors printed onto paper or tissue and can be applied to various stages of clay, including leather-hard and bisque ware.

-When applying to leather-hard clay, the moisture in the clay helps the transfer to adhere smoothly, allowing for a seamless integration of the design.
+When applying to leather-hard clay, the clay’s moisture helps the transfer adhere smoothly, allowing for a seamless integration of the design.
 On bisqueware, the process is similar, and though the clay’s absorbency is reduced compared to the leather-hard stage, it can still be done successfully.

 On the other hand, while it is possible to apply these decals to bone-dry clay, it is more challenging.
-Bone dry clay lacks moisture, causing it to absorb water rapidly from the transfer.
-This quick absorption can hinder the transfer’s adhesion, making it difficult to achieve a clean and precise application of the design.
+Bone-dry clay lacks moisture, so it absorbs water rapidly from the transfer.
+This rapid absorption can hinder the transfer’s adhesion, making it difficult to achieve a clean, precise application of the design.

 Watercolor Painting

 Watercolor painting is done with watered-down underglaze or A Set of 8 Semi-Moist Underglaze Pans.
-This approach results in beautifully soft effects, making it a favorite among ceramic artists who want to achieve a watercolor aesthetic on their pots.
+This approach yields beautifully soft effects, making it a favorite among ceramic artists seeking a watercolor aesthetic on their pots.

 Watercolor painting is best done on bisque-fired clay, as the porous surface of the bisque absorbs the watery underglaze, allowing for subtle blending and gradation of colors, much like traditional watercolor on paper.